calebnance/ebayui-core-react/src/ebay-checkbox/README.md

 | `onChange` | Function | - | Callback fired on change | `(event: ChangeEvent, { value: string, checked: Boolean })` |
 | `onFocus` | Function | - | Callback fired when button is focused | `(event: FocusEvent, { value: string, checked: Boolean })` |
 | `onKeyDown` | Function | - | Callback fired when key is pressed | `(event: KeyboardEvent, { value: string, checked: Boolean })` |

-It supports all the events supported by an input element (e.g. `onClick`)
-Note: For this component, `className`/`style` are applied to the root tag, while all other HTML attributes are applied to the `input` tag.